5259

 Be in control

-Being aware of how much of your time you spend on your activities, allows you to better manage your routine and make sure that you spend your time on things that are most important to you.
-If you spend 30 minutes travelling to work, the Gregorian Calendar won't tell you what part of your day you've spent.
-In the Lukashian Calendar, that's approximately 200 beeps, or 2% of you day!
+Being aware of how much of our time we spend on our activities, allows us to better manage our routine and make sure that we spend our time on things that are most important to us.
+If we spend 30 minutes travelling to work, the Gregorian Calendar won't tell us what part of our day we've spent.
+In the Lukashian Calendar, 30 minutes would be approximately 200 beeps, or 2% of our day!

 If you want to know more about this mechanism, then check out how it works!
 Or, if you want to see more reasons for using the Lukashian Calendar, then read why it is better!